 Back at the metal sign, I took a left turn to the lower lake.
-The trail descends here to bigger and bigger slabs of granite.
-Parts of the trail were indicated by lines of rocks, for even a milllion hiker boots would never leave a trace on the granite.
+The trail descended to bigger and bigger slabs of granite.
+Parts of the trail were indicated by lines of rocks, for even a million hiker boots would never leave a trace on the granite.

 The view of Cathedral Peak was the most impressive from the far end of the lake.

 I met three hikers coming from the woods above the lake, where they had camped for the night.
 We talked about how hard is was to get a campsite, but these hikers did not even bother anymore to get permits or reservations.
-They just stealth camped behind the trees above.
+They just stealth camped behind the trees.

 After taking more pictures of the lake, I headed back.
 The trail had gotten a bit crowded by now (about 10 am) and not before long I was back in my car at the trailhead.
 I did try to find a campsite again, but every camp was still full, which meant I had to leave the park behind me.

 All in all I think the Cathedral Lake trail is a very beautiful day hike, that I would definitely recommend when you visit Yosemite.
 But for myself, I did not like the hassle of (not) finding a camp site, the rows of cars and the overall crowdedness of the park.
 But maybe the time in Sequoia Kings kind of spoiled me.